-Together, these studies indicate that the presence of familiar information can induce a retrieval state, which prioritizes access to stored mnemonic representations, often at the cost of encoding but to the benefit of integration (as in Duncan et al., 2012b) and decision making (Duncan and Shohamy, 2016).
-These behavioral effects may be mediated by a cholinergic mechanism (Duncan et al., 2012b; Duncan and Shohamy, 2016; Patil and Duncan, 2018).
+Together, these studies indicate that the presence of familiar information can induce a retrieval state, which prioritizes access to stored mnemonic representations, often at the cost of encoding but to the benefit of integration (as in Duncan, Sadanand, et al., 2012) and decision making (Duncan & Shohamy, 2016).
+These behavioral effects may be mediated by a cholinergic mechanism (Duncan, Sadanand, et al., 2012; Duncan & Shohamy, 2016; Patil & Duncan, 2018).

 Separately, a large body of work has shown that familiar spatial contexts enhance memory retrieval.
-These studies were not motivated by cholinergic dynamics; rather, they were tests of the encoding specificity hypothesis (Tulving and Thomson, 1971).
-The key finding is that exposure to a familiar spatial context can facilitate memory retrieval (Robin & Moscovitch, 2014, 2017; Robin et al., 2016; Robin et al., 2019).
-A critical difference between the effect of familiar spatial contexts (as in the encoding specificity studies) and the effect of familiarity-induced retrieval states (Duncan et al., 2012b) is the relevance of the familiar item/context to the retrieved memory.
-While familiar spatial contexts enhance retrieval of memories related to that context (Robin et al., 2019), retrieval states induced by familiarity can enhance retrieval of unrelated associations (Duncan et al., 2012b; Duncan and Shohamy, 2016; Patil and Duncan, 2018).
+These studies were not motivated by cholinergic dynamics; rather, they were tests of the encoding specificity hypothesis (Tulving & Thomson, 1971).
+The key finding is that exposure to a familiar spatial context can facilitate memory retrieval (Robin & Moscovitch, 2014; Robin, Wynn, & Moscovitch, 2016; Robin & Moscovitch, 2017; Robin, Garzon, & Moscovitch, 2019).
+A critical difference between the effect of familiar spatial contexts (as in the encoding specificity studies) and the effect of familiarity-induced retrieval states (Duncan, Sadanand, et al., 2012) is the relevance of the familiar item/context to the retrieved memory.
+While familiar spatial contexts enhance retrieval of memories related to that context (Robin et al., 2019), retrieval states induced by familiarity can enhance retrieval of unrelated associations (Duncan, Sadanand, et al., 2012; Duncan & Shohamy, 2016; Patil & Duncan, 2018).
 Importantly, by separating the induction of a retrieval state from the act of retrieval itself, this illustrates that retrieval may depend partly on our pre-existing internal state (Quamme et al., 2010).
-Similar to Tulving's retrieval mode hypothesis (Tulving, 1983; Lepage et al., 2000), cholinergic retrieval states highlight the importance of internal, rather than external, context and draw a distinction between the likelihood of retrieval and the contents of retrieval.
+Similar to Tulving's retrieval mode hypothesis (Tulving, 1983; Lepage et al., 2000), cholinergic retrieval states highlight the importance of internal rather than external context and draw a distinction between the likelihood of retrieval and the contents of retrieval.